xiaoshihou514/xingli/README.md

 ## Credits

 - Steffen van Bakel and David Davies (For the theoretical stuff)
-- Jamie Willis (For the Haskell stuff and Parser.Applicative)
+- Jamie Willis (For the Haskell stuff)